wjb108/Bazar/README.md

 A user can sign up for an account and list multiple items for sale.

+The principal screens:

+- gallery view of items for sale of all users

+- registration page

-The principal screens will be a gallery view of items for sale of all users, a registration page, a user profile page where the user can create, update, and delete items for sale.
+- user profile page where the user can create, update, and delete items for sale.

 ### Goal